RESEARCH STARTER

 Atoms are the smallest units of matter that make up the chemical elements and still maintain the characteristics of that element.
 Atoms are composed of three fundamental particles: protons, neutrons, and electrons.
 Protons and neutrons together make up the nucleus, or center, of an atom.
 Protons have a positive charge, while neutrons have no charge at all.
 The number of protons in an atom is referred to as its atomic number.
 It determines the chemical properties of an atom and defines it as a chemical element.
 Carbon, for example, is a chemical element with six protons.
 Oxygen atoms have eight protons, gold has seventy-nine, and uranium has ninety-two.

-Electrons are negatively charged particles that orbit the nucleus of an atom like planets circling the sun.
+Electrons are negatively charged particles that occupy regions around the nucleus called orbitals.
 In stable atoms, the number of electrons matches the number of protons.
-Electrons orbit the nucleus in shells; the more electrons an atom has, the more shells it has as well.
+Electrons occupy energy levels called shells; atoms with more electrons generally occupy more shells.
 The outer shell of an atom determines how well it bonds with other elements.
 Stable atoms tend to have full outer shells.
 Elements with less-than-full outer shells have a tendency to react, or bond, with other atoms so that both can have the maximum number of electrons in their outer shells.

 Hydrogen and helium atoms, for example, both have an outer shell that can hold up to two electrons.
 Hydrogen has one electron and helium has two.
 As a result, hydrogen atoms are more reactive and tend to bond with other elements.
 Helium is more stable and less likely to chemically bond with another atom.